ncatlab/nlab-content/pages/333.md

 The entity may be for example a function, vector bundle, coherent sheaf, a complex of sheaves and KK-theory class.
 Objects organize into [[associative algebras]], [[operator algebras]], [[categories]], higher categories ($k$-linear or not) and so on. [[reconstruction|Reconstruction]] theorems say that can reconstruct a genuine (say topological) "underlying" space.
 Spectral theories are procedures (sometimes functors, often not) which recover some form of underlying space called [[spectrum (geometry)|spectrum]], often just partially or under strong assumptions on (the data determining) the noncommutative space.

-# Connes's noncommutative geometry #
+# Connes' noncommutative geometry #

-A particular realization of the program of noncommutative geometry has beeninitiated by [[Alain Connes]].
-This has been so successful that it is usually implicitly understood by "noncommutative geometry".
-Notice that it is related to but differs in its tools, constructions and aims from [[noncommutative algebraic geometry]].
+A particular and most prominent realization of the program of noncommutative geometry has been lead by [[Alain Connes]].
+The central ingredients in Connes' noncommutative geometry are

-Then central ingredient in Connes' noncommutative geometry is
+* the idea to characterize a (noncommutative) space by a [[C-star algebra]] $A$, to be thought of as the $C^*$-algebra of global functions on that space; this aprpoach has been occasionally considered earlier e.g. in the book of Semadeni on Banach algebras.

-1. the idea to characterize a (noncommutative) space by a [[C-star algebra]] $A$, to be thought of as the $C^*$-algebra of global functions on that space;
+* There is a refined, quantized differential calculus where the differential is given by a commutator formula involving a Fredholm operator; the setup in which this is taken place involves cyclic cocycles discovered by Tsygan and Connes.

-1. the idea to encode the noncommutative analog of the structure of a [[Riemannian manifold]] in terms of generalized [[Dirac operator]]s $D$ acting on a representation space of the algebra $A$.
+* the noncommutative analog of the structure of a [[Riemannian manifold]] with a spin structure in terms of generalized [[Dirac operator]]s $D$ acting on a representation space of the algebra $A$.
 Metric information on the space is then encoded in the spectrum of $D$.

-   For that reason Connes' noncommutative geoemetry is well described as **spectral geometry**.
+   For that reason Connes' noncommutative manifolds are well described as **spectral geometry**.
+The Dirac operator is of course very much related to the quantized differential calcuolus of Connes.

-(...details should eventually go here...)
+* Noncommutative measure spaces are represented by noncommutative von Neumann algebras.

 #Very early sources and schools#